 What to expect from Gentle Somatic Yoga

-The gentle exercises help you cultivate awareness of your body and where you are holding on to tension.
+The sessions are run in a calming environment with blankets and cushions to keep you comfortable.
+Sessions start by guiding you into mindful awareness of your body and any places you are holding on to tension.
 When you become aware of these areas you can release and gently unwind unhelpful patterns of tightness and holding on.
+From this relaxed beginning, gentle movements help you further to unwind and release muscular tension.
 This is a deeply relaxing process and you are invited at every stage to feel into the space, ease and comfort you are creating within yourself.

 As with all movement practices, the benefits are cumulative, so your body awareness and muscular patterns will change over time.